Lsk-robot/Lsk-robot.github.io/_pages/about.md

 My research sits at the intersection of robotics, control theory, and machine learning, with a focus on ensuring **trustworthy, transparent, and explainable robot motion behavior generation** through a combination of data-driven learning and model-based optimal control.
 My research interests span the fields of robot motion control, reinforcement learning, and autonomous behavior generation in open world, with applications to legged robot locomotion, human-robot interaction and embodied AI (VLA, world model).
 We are actively looking for
 - Phd Student (fall/2026)
-- Master student
+- Master Student
-- Research assistant
+- Research Assistant
 - Interns
 - Visiting Student
 - Collaboration